ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## ACE Groupcomm Profiles {#iana-profile}

-IANA is asked to register the following entries in the "ACE Groupcomm Profiles" registry defined in {{Section 11.9 of I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entries in the "ACE Groupcomm Profiles" registry defined in {{Section 11.9 of RFC9594}}.

 * Name: coap_group_pubsub_app